Kolas Yotaka

 Kolas Yotaka (born 17 March 1974) is an Amis Taiwanese politician and journalist.
 From 2020 to 2022 and again in 2023, she served as spokesperson for the Office of the President under Tsai Ing-wen.
-Kolas previously served as spokesperson for the Executive Yuan in 2018, the first Taiwanese aboriginal to hold the position.
+Kolas previously served as spokesperson for the Executive Yuan in 2018, the first indigenous Taiwanese to hold the position.

 As a journalist, Kolas has worked as a reporter for Formosa Television and as a news anchor for the Taiwan Indigenous Television.
-Kolas went on to become the director for the Aboriginal People's Administration of the Taoyuan City Government.
+Kolas went on to become the director for the Indigenous Peoples Administration Bureau of the Taoyuan City Government.
 In 2016, she was elected as an at-large legislator and an aboriginal affairs representative of the Democratic Progressive Party (DPP).
 In 2017, she was elected as a visiting scholar of the US Department of State's International Leadership Program.

 Name

 The Pangcah people (aka Amis people) use patronymics or matronymics.
 Kolas' grandfather received the Japanese name Yoshinari during Japanese rule, and her father followed the tribal system with the name Yoshinari Yutaka (吉成豐).
 After Japanese rule ended, the "Yo" sound was converted to the Chinese surname Yeh (葉) by the KMT government, which assigned the surname to the family as part of its Sinicization policies.
 Kolas followed the system by using her father's given name as her second name, and thus got the name Kolas Yotaka.

 Initially, only her Han name Yeh Kuan-lin (葉冠伶) was legally recognized.
 She changed her legal name on her household registration to her indigenous name in 2006, after new legislation made it possible for indigenous people to do so.
 She uses the romanized Kolas Yotaka rather than the Han transcription (谷辣斯·尤達卡).